Introduction to the ISO 13485 standard

 What is the Structure of ISO 13485?

 The ISO 13485 standard was built around the structure of ISO 9001 which is a standard for Quality Management Systems Requirements applied across all industry settings other than medical device companies.
-Some companies choose to have a dual-QMS which complies to ISO 9001 and ISO 13485, having separate certificates issued against one all-encompassing system.
+Some companies choose to have a dual-QMS which complies to the ISO 9001 standard and the ISO 13485 standard, having separate certificates issued against one all-encompassing system.
 Unfortunately, ISO 13485 can not be used as a ‘standalone’ certification to show full compliance to ISO 9001 as the standards to contains some additional/ separate requirements.

 The ISO 13485 standard consists of 8 clauses; These 8 clauses are ISO 13485 Requirements.